-My name is Anastasia and I have just completed mybusiness-and-marketing-student second year studying BA Business and Marketing at Coventry University.
+My name is Anastasia and I have just completed my second year studying BA Business and Marketing at Coventry University.
 Personally, I prefer learning by doing and this has led me to be actively engaged in multiple projects, as well as various part-time jobs whilst studying at Coventry.
 In turn, this has improved my employability.

 Following numerous applications to companies, rejections, interviews and stress I have secured a year-long placement at Sony (woohoo!).